chipguyhere/SimplDiagnosticSend/README.md

 without this script.
 The Python script does not run on the Crestron processor -- it runs on your PC, Mac, or a dedicated device (like a Raspberry Pi).

-This script uses Python3 as well as the paho-mqtt client library.
+This script uses Python3 as well as the ```paho-mqtt``` client library.
 Most modern desktop operating systems will respond to ```python3``` being typed at a shell prompt with either a working python3 interpreter, or an option to install it immediately (e.g. from Microsoft Store).

-To install the required paho-mqtt library, simply type ```pip install paho-mqtt``` from the shell.
+To install the required ```paho-mqtt``` library, type ```pip install paho-mqtt``` from the shell.

-Simply edit the script and plug in the IP addresses and ports of the Crestron processor and MQTT server, as well as the username and password (if required) to gain Publish access to the MQTT server.
+Edit the script and plug in the IP addresses and ports of the Crestron processor and MQTT server, as well as the username and password (if required) to gain Publish access to the MQTT server.
 The quickest way to get a testing MQTT server for proof-of-concept or debugging purposes is a free cloud MQTT broker instance from
 HiveMQ.com, but ideally, for an ongoing permanent installation, you'll probably want a local MQTT